futtta/autoptimize/readme.txt

 Autoptimize makes optimizing your site really easy.
 It can aggregate, minify and cache scripts and styles, injects CSS in the page head by default and can move and defer scripts to the footer.
 It also minifies the HTML code itself, making your page really lightweight.
 There are advanced options and an extensive API available to enable you to tailor Autoptimize to each and every site's specific needs.
 And it can even improve your site's performance when on HTTP/2!

 If you consider performance important, you really should use one of the many caching plugins to do page caching.
 Some good candidates to complement Autoptimize that way are e.g. [WP Super Cache](http://wordpress.org/plugins/wp-super-cache/), [HyperCache](http://wordpress.org/plugins/hyper-cache/), [Comet Cache](https://wordpress.org/plugins/comet-cache/) or [KeyCDN's Cache Enabler](https://wordpress.org/plugins/cache-enabler).

+We also provide great [Autoptimize Pro Support and Web Performance Optimization services](http://autoptimize.com/).

 (Speed-surfing image under creative commons [by LL Twistiti](https://www.flickr.com/photos/twistiti/818552808/))